sphinx-doc/sphinx/Doc-3k/library/functions.rst

       Function decorator syntax added.

-.. function:: str([object])
+.. function:: str([object[, encoding[, errors]]])

+   Return a string version of an object, using one of the following modes:

+   If *encoding* and/or *errors* are given, :func:`str` will decode the *object* which can either be a byte string or a character buffer using the codec for *encoding*.
+The *encoding* parameter is a string giving the name of an encoding; if the encoding is not known, :exc:`LookupError` is raised.
+Error handling is done according to *errors*; this specifies the treatment of characters which are invalid in the input encoding.
+If *errors* is ``'strict'`` (the default), a :exc:`ValueError` is raised on errors, while a value of ``'ignore'`` causes errors to be silently ignored, and a value of ``'replace'`` causes the official Unicode replacement character, U+FFFD, to be used to replace input characters which cannot be decoded.
+   See also the :mod:`codecs` module.

+   When only *object* is given, this returns its nicely printable representation.
-   Return a string containing a nicely printable representation of an object.
-For strings, this returns the string itself.
+   For strings, this is the string itself.
 The difference with ``repr(object)`` is that ``str(object)`` does not always attempt to return a string that is acceptable to :func:`eval`; its goal is to return a printable string.
-If no argument is given, returns the empty string, ``''``.
+   With no arguments, this returns the empty string.

+   Objects can specify what ``str(object)`` returns by defining a :meth:`__str__` special method.

    For more information on strings see :ref:`typesseq` which describes sequence functionality (strings are sequences), and also the string-specific methods